grafana/opentelemetry-workshop/site/docs/intro.md

 Prefer reading in light mode, or dark mode?
 You can pick either.

-Toggle to your preferred color mode by clicking on the icon in the top right of the page.
+Toggle to your preferred color mode by clicking on the Light icon in the top right corner ⮥

 ## What you'll need